disasterologyy/disasterologyy/README.md

 𓆝‿‿‿‿‿‿‿‿‿‿‿‿ ,, ^

-i listen to laufey, lamp, beabadoobee, conan gray, chappell roan, alex g, deftones, ICP, ptv, etc. if you listen to any of those INT omg..
+i listen to laufey, lamp, beabadoobee, conan gray, chappell roan, alex g, deftones, ICP, ptv, weird al, etc. if you listen to any of those INT omg..

 14 yro artist 𓂅✦ᯅ